psychemedia/storytelling-notes/john_barleycorn.md

 y1r Fobn Barley-Corn.

-A Man of Noble blood, and well-beloved 1n England,and hath been a great mains tainer of all England, both rich and poor ; yet now is found guilty of many a sinful act and bloody crime, and therefore he 1s Arraigned and Condemned, and stands to the mercy of the Jury; And if any man has any thing to lay to his Charge, let them appear at the sign of the Three Logger-hbeads in Bacch#s-Court, and there they shall be heard by the two Noble Iudges, Oliver, and Old-Nick, his Holy Father, Given under the Hand and Seals of these two above written, at the sign of the three merry Companions in B:alim, that is to say, poor Robin, merry Tom, and Jack Lackmit,
+A Man of Noble blood, and well-beloved in England,and hath been a great mains tainer of all England, both rich and poor ; yet now is found guilty of many a sinful act and bloody crime, and therefore he is Arraigned and Condemned, and stands to the mercy of the Jury; And if any man has any thing to lay to his Charge, let them appear at the sign of the Three Logger-heads in Bacchus-Court, and there they shall be heard by the two Noble Judges, Oliver, and Old-Nick, his Holy Father, Given under the Hand and Seals of these two above written, at the sign of the three merry Companions in B:alim, that is to say, poor Robin, merry Tom, and Jack Lackmit,

 The Tune 1s C1 / Sir Fobn R.: ly Cor Or, 1m of all Td,